 Adding insulation is no longer a tedious process.
-In fact the whole process to install takes less time than most people think.
-For instance, insulation in spray form can be installed into the attic, above existing insulation.
+In fact, the whole process to install takes less time than most people think.
+For instance, insulation in spray form can be installed in the attic, above existing insulation.
 This stops the cold from transferring through the roof.
 Similarly, some crawl spaces or basement in your house can also be a source of heat loss.
 You can avoid this by adding some special insulation panels to the ceilings of all of these spaces.

 As the weather changes and you go from enjoying warm summer days to trying to survive those frigid fall nights there is no doubt that you will begin using your heater much more frequently.
 We all know there is a direct correlation between heater usage and power bill costs but there are a few tips you could use to diminish some unnecessary costs.
 There are a few things most people are losing money on that are solved with a quick fix.
 We will discuss a few things to help you save money, as well as a few other tips to help you be a safe, happy homeowner.

-One of the easiest things you can do to improve your air quality and furnace efficiency is remembering to replace your air filter monthly.
+One of the easiest things you can do to improve your air quality and furnace efficiency is to remember to replace your air filter monthly.
 Most people ignore this simple maintenance task but it will change everything!
 If your family is one that struggles with allergies or maybe has pets, changing your filter is crucial to assuring quality air is being sent through your air vents.
 The US Department of Energy states that changing your air filter monthly can save an average of around 5 to 15 percent in power bill costs yearly.
-This can be a lifesaver for some peoples pockets but also will keep everyone living under your roof healthy and happy knowing they are breathing quality air.
+This can be a lifesaver for some people's pockets but also will keep everyone living under your roof healthy and happy knowing they are breathing quality air.

 Using a programmable thermostat can save hundreds of dollars each year.
 If you are a family who spends most of their time away during the week, it is crucial to have a programmable thermostat that keeps your home at a constant temperature.
 But not just any temperature, when you are away you should set your thermostat at a lower temperature to assure your furnace will not turn on for no reason.
-If you aren’t ativan buy home there is no reason to be blasting the heat.
+If you aren’t at home there is no reason to be blasting the heat.
 As routine maintenance, you should try to get your thermostat checked for accuracy whenever you have an HVAC team member around.
 A faulty thermostat can cause your heater to run because it is reading the incorrect temperature.
 This can burn a hole in your pocket if this issue is not noticed quickly.